bnowack/backbone-php/README.md

     * e.g. `/posts`
 * client-side nodes get "informed" when their subscriptions change (SSE/long-polling/polling)
-    * server nodes generate cached files for client subscriptions, so that application performance is not affected even by frequent polling
+    * server nodes generate cached files for client subscriptions, so that application performance is less affected by frequently polling clients
     * sessions and cache watchers expire when clients drop the connection

 ## Event Log

 * System events get logged locally for processing and syndication through background scripts
 * The Event Log gets partitioned automatically to keep read/write operations efficient
-* The format is based on JSON Patch (RDF 6902), with added (micro-)timestamp, origin node, and user fields
+* The format is based on JSON Patch (RFC 6902), with added (micro-)timestamp, origin node, and user fields

         {
             "op": "add",